 The Owners shall provide an Adoptable Access to the Secondary School Site and execute an agreement and release for completion and to dedicate the same as highway under Section 38 of the Highways Act by the earlier of

-(a) subject to Commence (Statutory) the Development having occurred 1 September 2022, or
+subject to Commence (Statutory) the Development having occurred 1 September 2022, or

-(b) the time when the 1250th Dwelling to be so Occupied on the Site is Occupied.
+the time when the 1250th Dwelling to be so Occupied on the Site is Occupied.

 The Owners shall provide or dedicate the Adoptable Access earlier upon reasonable request by the County Council.

-The Owners shall ensure that no more than 1249 Dwellings shall be Occupied nor brought into residential use on the Site unless and until an Adoptable Access to the Secondary School Site has been provided and dedicated as a highway under s.38 of the Highways Act..
+The Owners shall ensure that no more than 1249 Dwellings shall be Occupied nor brought into residential use on the Site unless and until an Adoptable Access to the Secondary School Site has been provided and dedicated as a highway under s.38 of the Highways Act.

 The Paying Owners shall:

-(a) Pay the Stage One Secondary Contribution 1 to the County Council on or before Occupation of 1000 Dwellings on the Site or on or before 1 March 2026 whichever is the earlier date.
+Pay the Stage One Secondary Contribution 1 to the County Council on or before the date when 2650 Dwellings on the Site have been Occupied..